 Taxpayers whose principal activity is manufacturing may elect to use a special apportionment formula.
-For tax years beginning on or after January 1, 2014, the election allows taxpayers to apportion the business income to New Mexico using an alternative method which, over a five-year period, phasesin a single weighted sales factor.
-See the chart below for the apportionment formula.
+For tax years beginning on or after January 1, 2014, the election allows taxpayers to apportion the business income to

+New Mexico using a single weighted calculation by dividing total sales within New Mexico by total everywhere sales.